agme2019/Movie-Review-Sentiment-Analysis-Using-Transformers/Simple/README.md

 ## Dataset

 The project uses the IMDB movie review dataset ([Maas et al., 2011](https://ai.stanford.edu/~amaas/data/sentiment/)), which contains 50,000 movie reviews labeled as positive or negative.
 The dataset is pre-processed and split into training and testing sets.
+Each set is in a separate folder within which there are sub folders called "pos" and "neg".
+The ```data_prep.py``` code creates the labeled dataframe that can be tokenized.

 ## Getting Started